abbu1809/Stayfinder/readme.md

 - Upload images for your listings.
 - Leave reviews and ratings for any listing.
 - Delete your own reviews.
+- Use filters and search to find listings.
 - Enjoy a modern, responsive UI!

 ## Folder Structure